gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do.md

 inst.updater = ReactNativeUpdater;
 ```

-Looking at the [`React.Component.prototype.setState` implementation](https://github.com/facebook/react/blob/ce43a8cd07c355647922480977b46713bd51883e/packages/react/src/ReactBaseClasses.js#L58-L67), all it does is delegate work to the renderer that created this component instance:
+Looking at the [`setState` implementation in `React.Component`](https://github.com/facebook/react/blob/ce43a8cd07c355647922480977b46713bd51883e/packages/react/src/ReactBaseClasses.js#L58-L67), all it does is delegate work to the renderer that created this component instance:

 ```js
 // A bit simplified